vcaster/Homelab/Kubernetes/README.md

 * sanity check (edit zabbix active) agent.ping as passive (zabbix agent)
 * setup auto registration with hostmetadata (see ansible)

+# Longhorn

+* create a nfs share with nobody as its user (OPEN -> acl)
+* may mess things up with kubernetes

 # Maintenance

 * drain node